givemepower8/Phaser3Practices/docs/COC.md

 And you have two rage spells, don't drop them directly on the troops, focus on the target to destroy, drop it 2 tiles before the area they will enter in.

-Use warden's ability is another key.
+Use Warden's ability is another key.
+The priority is to save the ability for the level 5 giga tesla town hall.
+When Warden is around the town hall and town hall's HP run low, use it because it deals 1000 damage to the surrounding buildings.
+If not level 5 giga tesla, then you can save it later.
 If the electro dragons in Warden's range are locked by eagle artillery, after eagle artillery fired, use Warden's ability.
 Or once the hidden tesla farm or giga tesla are exposed in the center, Warden's ability can make the troop invisible for a few seconds which the dragon may be able to destroy the teslas.

 Also watch out for king's and queen's hp, use their abilities timely.